Module adcp.server.idempotency.store

 1. Extract idempotency_key from the incoming request.

-2. Scope lookups by (principal_id, key) via the backend.
+2. Scope lookups by (scope_key, key) via the backend, where scope_key composes tenant_id (when present) with caller_identity.

 3. On cache hit with matching canonical payload hash: return the cached response and mark replayed=True on the envelope.